Home / Advertising & PPC / ACoS vs ROAS: Which Metric Should Amazon Sellers Really Track?

 Let’s walk through a quick example.
 Say you’re selling a product for $50.
 After COGS, Amazon fees, and everything else, your profit is $20 per unit.
 This is your pre-advertising profit.

 That’s it.
 40% is your line in the sand.
 Any ACoS below that number means you’re pocketing a profit on that ad sale.
-Anything above it, and you’re paying Amazon to sell your product.
+Anything above it, and you’re at loss.

 Getting this number right means you need a solid understanding of all your costs.
-If you’re unsure about the details, our guide on Amazon fees for sellers is a good place to start digging into the numbers that eat into your profit margin.
+If you’re unsure about the details, our guide on Amazon fees for sellers is a good place to start.

 Setting Your Target ACoS